EndlessATC/Airports/tools/README.md

 	- Added feature to calculate headings from fixes for `[airspace] handoff=`.
 *	0.10.1 - 2021/07/01
 	- Bugfix: consider magnetic variation when computing `[airspace] handoff=`.
+*	0.11.0 - 2021/07/18
+	- Entrypoints now support multipliers
+	- Approaches that end with a hold can link to other approaches
+		- In preparation for 4.5.1
+		- To be used to connect to multiple runways
+		- The approach route is not extended with the linked approach
+	- Airlines can be defined with two dashes to define unique traffic
+		- Pronunciation generation added to support this